 Many restaurants are adjusting their hours to save money and also to minimize risk.
-You might consider temporarily closing during your least-busy days or hours to save costs, or getting nixing your happy hour when people would be less likely to practice social distancing.
+You might consider temporarily closing during your least-busy days or closing up early some days to save costs.

 Communicate With Customers

 Most businesses have an email list and/or a social media presence.
 Even if you’re not sure if you do, check your point of sale.
 POS systems like Square automatically collect customers’ email addresses and other contact info so you can reach out to them.
-Whether you are closing or staying open, be sure to contact your customers to let them know what precautions you are taking against coronavirus and any adjustments your business has made to your hours, sanitization policies, or anything else.
+Whether you are closing or staying open for takeout and delivery, be sure to contact your customers to let them know what precautions you are taking against coronavirus and any adjustments your business has made to your hours, sanitization policies, or anything else.

 If your restaurant is closing temporarily, you may just want to reassure customers that you will reopen when it’s safe and perhaps encourage them to purchase a gift card in the meantime.

 Advertise & Promote